Fire Department History

 With the week day coverage program, we have four (4) Firefighter / Paramedics or EMT’s in our station each day with the exception of six (6) hours a day, when our manpower drops to two (2) Firefighter/Paramedics.
 The weekends are covered with four (4) Firefighter/ Paramedics or EMT’s, 24 hours a day.

 Our department operates one Rescue Engine, two Engines, one ALS Ambulance, one Spare Ambulance, and one Support/Command Vehicle.
-We also have one Fire Safety Trailer for training children.

 Our department enjoys an automatic response agreement with the Village of Riverside.
 The agreement allows for the Village of Riverside to respond to all structural type fires in our Village with a ladder truck and allows for the Village of Lyons to respond to their Village with an engine on any structural type fire response.
 This automatic response agreement provides a quick response of additional resources to both villages and is essential to our firefighting operations.